Nisha Noor

 Nisha Noor (1962–2007) was an Indian actress.
 She was mainly active in Tamil and Malayalam films.
 She also acted in few Telugu and Kannada as well.

 Career

 Nisha Noor was popular for her roles in the films like Kalyana Agathigal (1986) and Iyer the Great (1990).
 She acted in several other films like Tik Tik Tik (1981), the critically acclaimed Chuvappu Naada, Mimics Action 500, Inimai Idho Idho etc. She was at the peak of her career during 1980 to 1986 and worked with directors such as K. Balachander, Visu and Chandrashekar.

+Decline and death

+Noor was forced into prostitution by a producer.
 Noor died in 2007 from AIDS-related complications.